hopejr/ShuttleControlUSB/README.md

 Returns:
 - `Object[]` - contains the following information:
-  - `id` String - an MD5 hash of either the serial number (if it exists) or the device path, used to distinguish between multiple devices that may be connected at once.
+  - `id` String - either the serial number (if it exists) or the device path, turned into an MD5 hash, used to distinguish between multiple devices that may be connected at once.
   - `path` String - the USB device path
   - `name` String - name of the device ('ShuttleXpress', 'ShuttlePro v1', or 'ShuttlePro v2')
   - `hasShuttle` Boolean